AnonymousAuthors729/TRACES/README.md

 ### Expected results - Attack Scenario

-When `malicious.s` is selected, the expected console output is below:
+When malicious input is used to cause an attack, TRACES ensures the attack is detected through validating the CFLog

 ![console output malicious-access](./demo-attack.png)

-During this execution, the signature is determined to be valid.
-But, the contents of the CFLog denote a control-flow attack occurred due to the buffer overflow incurred by the malicious input.
-Because of TRACES triggers, the attack is identified in the next report received by Vrf.
+The contents of the CFLog denote a control-flow attack occurred due to a buffer overflow and causes repeated execution of `process_command` function.
+Because of TRACES triggers, the attack is identified in the report received by Vrf.